Applying for confirmation of candidature

 - reference list.

-Your College will use the following criteria to assess the suitability of your project in relation to the degree in which your are applying to become a candidate:
+Your Flagship Research Institute will use the following criteria to assess the suitability of your project in relation to the degree in which you are applying to become a candidate:

 - academic merit, feasibility and viability of your project

-- capacity of the College to ensure adequate supervision, resources and infrastructure are available to support the proposed project
+- capacity of the Flagship Research Institute to ensure adequate supervision, resources and infrastructure to support the proposed project

 - your capacity to successfully undertake the project within the time frame stipulated for the degree, taking into account the enrolment time fraction proposed

-- other relevant criteria determined by your College.
+- other relevant criteria determined by your Flagship Research Institute.

 - reject your proposal